plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 their own; nearly every trace module depends on code that is bundled in the core.
 Lucky for us, nearly everyone has a build step nowadays!

-While the generally preferred way to ship a package is to include `build` and `dist` directories, we've added an additional `lib` directory that contains all the user-facing parts.
+While the generally preferred way to ship a package is to include `build` and/or `dist` directories, we've added an additional `lib` directory that contains all the user-facing parts.
 Inside, the files contain nothing more than re-exports, but this allows for a much nicer interface to `require`.
 Users can pick and